 The Third Stage – The First Milestone

-At this stage it is important to discuss all matters openly.
+It is important to discuss all matters openly.
 What was done well and why during this period?
 Which part of the plan has failed to implement and why?
 What changes have occurred during the process and what was our reaction to these?
-How did each team perform the specific tasks?
+How did each team perform specific tasks?
 What should be improved in the next period?
 All these are examples of risks you should always keep in mind.

 Advice for an agency: monitor your results daily.
 If you have noticed a possible problem, tell your client about this, offer solutions and your help.
 We wouldn’t recommend you to wait until this problem resolves itself.
 Even if your customer doesn’t provide you with any information, or a manager at their office is overloaded and can not answer the questions you ask in time, at least 50% of responsibility lies with you.
 So it’s time to act on your own authority, especially if you know how to solve this problem timely.